atalaydenknalbant/openpapers/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/atalaydenknalbant/openpapers)

+## :warning: Heads-up
+The GitHub Pages demo omits some client side features such as adding new papers.
+Run the project locally for the full experience.

 # OpenPapers

 OpenPapers is a small front‑end project that showcases historical documents such as treaties and agreements.
 Visitors can read existing documents or add new ones through a simple form.
 All data is stored in the browser so everyone can create their own collection when running the site locally or via GitHub Pages.